The Internet Suspend/Resume® (ISR) project

 To run the client:

-• Linux userspace: curl, zlib, e2fsprogs libuuid, libarchive, libgmp, libtasn1, GTK+, Perl, Python, gtk-vnc Python bindings, udev, ssh, rsync
+• Linux userspace: libfuse and the FUSE utilities, curl, zlib, xz-utils liblzma, e2fsprogs libuuid, libarchive, GTK+, PyGTK, PyYAML, gtk-vnc Python bindings, Perl, Python, ssh, rsync

 • VirtualBox, KVM, VMware Workstation, or VMware Player